Effective Distant Supervision for Temporal Relation Extraction: Introduction

 \section{Introduction}

 Temporal relation extraction has largely focused on identifying pairwise relationships between events in text.
 Past work on annotating temporal relations has struggled to devise annotations schemes which are both comprehensive and easy to judge \cite{putejovsky-2003-timebank,cassidy-etal-2014-annotation}.
 However, even simplified annotation schemes designed for crowdsourcing \cite{Ning:2018,vashishtha-etal-2019-fine} can struggle to acquire high-accuracy judgments about nebulous phenomena, leading to a scarcity of high-quality labeled data.
 Compared to tasks like syntactic parsing \cite{bies-etal-2012-english} or natural language inference \cite{williams-etal-2018-broad}, there are thus fewer resources for temporal relation extraction in other domains.
-Leveraging external data sources to improve generalization \citep{ning-etal-2018-improving, yao-huang-2018-temporal, zhou-etal-2020-temporal} is commonplace, but effectively integrating these into models can be challenging.

 In this work, we present a method of automatically gathering distantly-labeled temporal relation examples.
+Unlike traditional distant supervision methods \cite{Mintz:09}, we do not rely on a knowledge base, but instead on heuristic cues that we will then mask out, forcing the model to make inferences from the remaining context.
 We explore two types of cues, but focus primarily on events that are anchored to orderable timexes \citep{goyal-durrett-2019-embedding}.
 These examples can be collected and labeled using an automatic system \cite{Chambers:2014}.
-Critically, we then mask out the explicit temporal indicators: a model trained on these examples can no longer learn trivial timex-based rules, but must instead attend to more general temporal context cues.
-We show that a model trained in this way learns general, implicit, cues that transfer to human-annotated benchmarks.
-Notably, these benchmark datasets contain very few examples labeled by the heuristics that our weak labeling method relies upon.
+By then masking the explicit temporal indicators, a model trained on these examples can no longer learn trivial timex-based rules, but must instead attend to more general temporal context cues.
+We show that a pre-trained model fine-tuned on this data learns general, implicit cues that transfer more broadly to human-annotated benchmarks.
+This observation follows a trend of recent work showing pre-trained models' ability to generalize from synthetic data to natural data \citep{xu-etal-2020-autoqa, marzoev2020unnatural}.

 We implement our approach with pre-trained Transformer models \citep{devlin-etal-2019-bert, liu-etal-2019-robustly, clark-etal-2020-electra} similar to a state-of-the-art temporal relation extraction model from the literature \citep{han-etal-2019-joint}.
-This model is able to effectively transfer from a distantly-labeled dataset to a broader human-annotated benchmark, improving performance on the MATRES dataset \cite{Ning:2018} when used to supplement a small number of in-domain or out-of-domain samples.
+Our model is able to effectively transfer from a distantly-labeled dataset to the MATRES benchmark \cite{Ning:2018} when used to supplement a small number of in-domain or out-of-domain samples.